erancha/rabbitmq-rpc/README.md

 1. [DbInitializationService](src/TodoApp.WorkerService/Services/DbInitializationService.cs) runs migrations and verifies database readiness
 2. [Message handlers](src/TodoApp.WorkerService/Services/BaseMessageHandler.cs) wait for an [DbInitializationSignal](src/TodoApp.WorkerService/Services/DbInitializationSignal.cs) before consuming messages
 3. Once database is ready, the signal is triggered and handlers start processing

+### Scalability notes

+By scaling the number of message handlers in the worker service from 1 to 15 instances, throughput was increased from ~200 to ~1,000 requests per second (5x improvement).
+This is achieved by registering multiple instances of the same `IHostedService` class in [Program.cs](src/TodoApp.WorkerService/Program.cs), which creates separate background tasks that process messages in parallel.

+The scalability can be tested using the JMeter test plan: [create-users-test-plan.jmx](jmeter/create-users-test-plan.jmx)

 ## Prerequisites